mohamadacma/TeamInSynch/DesignDocument.md

 U1.
 As a team manager, I'd like the dashboard to display a random fact of the day about each team member's local heritage, changing daily, visible to all team members to enhance cultural awareness and team bonding.

 U2.
-As a team manager, I'd like to reassign members to different teams as the project evolve or change
+As a team manager, I'd like to reassign members to different teams as the project evolve or change.

 U3.
-As a team manager, I'd like to view suggested appointment times that are rendered everyday based on memebr's timezones
+As a team manager, I'd like to view suggested appointment times that are rendered everyday based on memebr's timezones.

 ## Project Scope
 ### In scope